Top 5 Haunted Adventures in Maryland

 4. Annapolis Ghost Tours

 This October, take a step inside one of Annapolis’ most notoriously haunted houses, The Sands House on Main Street.
 Throughout the ghost tour, guests can seek out the spirits that linger inside the mansion after dark.
 In addition, spirited guides will share dramatic retellings of real haunted stories.
 Then, enjoy a haunted walk through the spooky historic district of Annapolis.
-Children are welcome on the 90-minute tour running from October 4th-26th.
+Children are welcome on the 90-minute tour running year round.

 5. Bedlam in the Boro